 Organize fellowship activities within the Club to promote social relationships between Rotarians and their spouses, families, or guests and expose them to the benefits and responsibilities of Rotary affiliation.

-Chair'ed by the club Treasurer, works together with the club president & club administrator assures that club finances are under control and within budget.
+Chair'ed by the club Treasurer, works together with the club president & club administrator to assure that club finances are under control and within budget.
 Oversees the annual independent financial audit.

 Coordinates and organizes any outside fundraising projects that any club member wants to do.

 Provide an opportunity for young men and women, ages15-18, to enhance the knowledge and skills that will assist them in personal development, to address the physical and social needs of their communities.
 Promote better relations between all people worldwide through a framework of friendship and service.

 Fosters international relations and promotes self-help opportunities in developing countries.

 Review the Club classifications roster and proactively propose names for open classifications.
 To continually seek new businesses to participate in Rotary.
 To fill classifications made vacant by member resignations, terminations, and those deceased.

 Assure that the Club is open and inviting to new quality members who meet the Objectives of Rotary.

 1. Represents the leading organization in their industry

 2. Is one of the key executives in their organization

 This committee oversees assignments for music at the Rotary meetings.
 It also plans and executes the annual Rotary Holiday Music luncheon.